kaelynnsumm/teachers-day-/README.md

 For giving us your time, energy and talent

-To ensure our brightest future.
+In ensuring our brightest future.

 We want to be just like you!